 - Reducing demand improves the reliability of the grid.
 Less demand means less stress on energy transition and distribution systems, which makes them less likely to fail.

 - Reducing electricity when demand is highest often results in lower wholesale prices.
 As demand for power decreases, less efficient and often more expensive forms of electricity generation are not needed, which helps keep energy costs in check.

 3 Important Cost Considerations of Demand Response Programs

 - If your organization cannot reduce electricity when called upon, you could incur penalties.
 Some providers make customers pay penalties for under-performing during demand response dispatches.

 - It may not be practical to implement a demand response program if it puts undo stress on your operations.
 Health care facilities, large data centers and retail facilities, for example, need to be very sensitive to integrity and safety when evaluating whether demand response is feasible.

 - Demand response strategies often need to be active for specified lengths of time from minutes to hours.
 You may want to include only energy reduction measures your operations can tolerate during that time.
 In some cases, you may be making a decision that will impact your ability to conduct business as usual.
 It’s critical to understand the economic tradeoffs to make the right decision on demand response participation.

 Interested in finding out if a demand response program is a good fit for your organization?
-Contact a Usource energy advisor today to help evaluate whether demand response is a good option for reducing your electric costs.
+Usource energy advisors can help you evaluate whether demand response is a good option for reducing your electric costs.